QUAIL HUNTER.COM

 John and his favorite pointer, Jane, on the old Quailmobile

-The other dimension of my quail hunting is designing and building my own hunting car.
+The other dimension of my quail hunting was designing and building my own hunting car.
 Long ago, a friend called it the "quailmobile" and the name stuck.
 I built my first quailmobile in 1978 using a 1968 VW bus body.
 I have rebuilt it three times since then.
 Thank goodness, VW buses are easy to find in junk yards since that is the source of most of my parts for these projects.

 John Howe

-Copyright 2008 John Howe, Inc.
+Copyright 2011 John Howe, Inc.

 Home Page